popcorn16/ct-kea-2021-gr27/README.md

 3. Once the data has been imported, open the DML script and use one of the scripts in order to show each table content.
 4. There has been provided a script in order to create a 'View' for each of the three work fields.

-The Survey_results_final is a spreadsheet which contains information from 50 fictive users.
+The Survey_final is a spreadsheet which contains information from 50 fictive users.

 Warning: When using the Wizard import on Questions.csv, make sure to disable all the boxes with "MyUnknownColumn".
 Any doubts about this can be clarified in the png-file.